-One of Québec’s characteristic features is the abundance of its forests.
-Nearly half its territory is covered by one of the largest forest reservoirs in the world, accounting for 20% of the total Canadian forest and 2% of the world’s forests.
-Forest landscapes in Québec dominate an area of 760,000 km2, equivalent in size to the territories of Norway and Sweden combined (Interactive map of Québec).
+More than half its territory is covered by one of the largest forest reservoirs in the world, accounting for 20% of the total Canadian forest and 2% of the world’s forests.
+Forest landscapes in Québec dominate an area of nearly 900,000 km2, equivalent in size of twice Sweden’s territory (Interactive map of Québec).

 Collectively, Québecers own 92% of their forests, meaning that the overwhelming majority of the forest is a public heritage.
 The remaining 8% is divided among 130,000 small and large woodlot owners.